chrisdurfee/base/README.md

 ## Contributing

-Contributions to Base Framework are welcome.
+Contributions to Base are welcome.
 Follow these steps to contribute:

 - Fork the repository.
 - Create a new branch for your feature or bug fix.